 THE NIKKA TAILORED 43%

-Blended with precision and care, this whisky is made mainly of malts from Nikka’s two distilleries, Yoichi and Miyagikyo, as well as grain whisky.
+Blended with precision and delicacy, this whisky is a blend of primarily malted barley from the Miyagikyo distillery in Honshu and the Yoichi distillery in Hokkaido, along with Coffey Still Grain.
 The result is perfectly balanced, round and soft.